ooni/netx/DESIGN.md

 OONI-measurements-aware replacements for Go standard library interfaces, e.g., `http.RoundTripper`.

+This repository is separate from `ooni/probe-engine` because they solve different problems.
+Here we provide replacements for standard Go library interfaces that allow us to perform measurements.
+In `probe-engine` we implement OONI tests and clients for OONI backend services.
+Putting all the code into the same repository would have put too many concerns into the same repo.

 ## Design

 We want to provide moral replacements for the following